 It did not seem to me that Susan was excluded because she found what being a woman means.
 To me, it is the other way around.
 Polly and Jill stayed true to themselves, they did not follow society ideals in women.
 They did not choose to follow the image society had crafted over women to follow about their own identity.
 In contrast, Susan did follow, she decided to walk the path of the socially constructed woman.
 We just need to remember the dialogue between Polly and Digory, there was a strong image and prejudice on women’s attitudes.

-✶⋆Do you have any comment’s respecting Narnia moment’s that involve gender, specially women?
+✶⋆Do you have any comment’s respecting Narnia moment’s that involve gender, especially women?